Holly-Transport/coffee_chat/README.md

 ![](docs/images/botty4.png)

-The craziest thing is how the OpenAI API combines its own knowledge -- in this case, the names of EU countries and the Starbucks brand color -- with our metadata to generate a response.
-When it works -- wow.
+Note how the OpenAI API combines its own knowledge -- in this case, the names of EU countries and the Starbucks brand color -- with our metadata to generate a response.
+This makes the results risky, but also very exciting!

-As a next step, I am applying these techniques to project data -- including multiple datasets -- to see how we may expedite our data exploration work.
+As a next step, I am applying these techniques to project data -- including multiple datasets at one time -- to see how we may expedite our data exploration work.
 Meanwhile, comments and feedback welcome!

 ## License